 - observing the way people around them relate to each other

 - the way they are spoken to

 - how they are touched

-- · how they are played with
+- how they are played with

+- observing relationships around them

 It is important to help your children feel good about their sexuality from the very beginning.
 This way they will be more likely to ask questions and seek your help or advice.